syst3m2/Live-Acoustic-Inference-Application/README.md

-## A Docker-based, Flask Python web-application with an embedded Bokeh application to run a multi-tenant, live-inference machine learning predictions on an acoustic data stream.
+## A Docker-based, Flask Python web-application with an embedded Bokeh application to run multi-tenant, live-inference machine learning models against an acoustic data stream.
 The models deployed onto the system predict ship classes on a live acoustic stream with an AIS visualization for correlation and fusion of multiple sources of sensor data.

 This code was created in support of the master's thesis located at https://calhoun.nps.edu/handle/10945/68759